 Explore Olympic National Park on a Pacific Northwest road trip

-In the heart of the Olympic National Forest, Lake Quinault Lodge was miraculously built in 56 days, yet stands as proud today as it did in 1926.
+In the heart of the Olympic National Forest and on the edge of Olympic National Park, Lake Quinault Lodge was miraculously built in 56 days, yet stands as proud today as it did in 1926.
 A prime example of rustic wilderness lodging, suited to its woodland environment, Lake Quinault Lodge reeks of history, reminiscent of “The Shining” but in a good way.